Written by

 Many users need to create .zshrc files in life and work, so they want to find the easiest way.

-The OP from Reddit also asks us for help to create .zshrc file on Mac, many of them give the soulutions to create in Terminal.
+The OP from Reddit also asks us for help to create a .zshrc file on Mac, and many of them give the solutions to create in Terminal.

 Meanwhile, some of them also want to edit and locate the zshrc files on Mac.
-How to achieve these all?
+How can you achieve all these?
 Continue reading and find the answers.

 Create a zshrc file